Samsung takes aim at TSMC with plans to triple chip foundry market share

 EUV is a next-generation technology that potentially lowers the cost and complexity of chip manufacturing.
 Samsung and TSMC are neck-and-neck in introducing EUV.

-Samsung says it will start manufacturing chips with circuitry widths of 7 nano metres by using EUV tech in the second half of 2018.
+Samsung says it will start manufacturing chips with circuitry widths of 7 nano meters by using EUV tech in the second half of 2018.
 TSMC also said earlier this month that its chip manufacturing process using EUV technology will be the "most advanced technology in foundry industry" in 2018 in terms of density, performance and power.

+(This version of the story has been refiled to change last name of Global Foundries from Global Foundry in the sixth paragraph)

 Editing by Miyoung Kim and Muralikumar Anantharaman